-As of December 10, 2009 NYCHA is no longer accepting new Section 8 applications.
-If you previously submitted a Section 8 housing application when the wait list was open, you may log on to the Self-Service Portal to check the status of the application.
+As of December 10, 2009, NYCHA is no longer accepting new Section 8 applications.
+If you previously submitted a Section 8 housing application when the waitlist was open, you may log on to the Self-Service Portal to check the status of the application and update your information.

-Applicants who are denied assistance will be notified by NYCHA and will be given the opportunity to appeal the reason.
+If you are denied assistance, you will be notified by NYCHA and will be given the opportunity to appeal the reason.

 |Family Size||Annual Income ($)|

-Applicants can view their information and complete certain transactions online.
-Log on to the self-service portal to get started.
+You can view your information and complete certain transactions online.
+Log on to the self-service portal using your computer, smartphone, tablet, or other internet-enabled device to get started.

-Voucher payment standards and utility allowance schedules are the maximum amount of subsidy NYCHA will pay to the owner on behalf of a voucher holder.
+Voucher Payment Standards and Utility Allowance Schedules are the maximum amount of subsidy NYCHA will pay to the property owner on your behalf.
 NYCHA’s payment standard schedule is based on the Fair Market Rent established by HUD for each unit size.
 These standards can be set between 90 percent and 110 percent of the published Fair Market Rent.
 Please view the voucher payment standards and utility allowance schedules for the most up-to-date information.